gollapinnikarthik/ga-learner-dsmp-repo/Project1_Make-Sense-of-Census/README.md

 ### Approach taken to solve the problem

- Loaded the data and created a new column and used np.concatenate()  to add the new record to the variable where data is store
+ Loaded the data and created a new column and used np.concatenate()  to add the new record to the variable where data is store.

-Calculated the measures of central tendencies and range for age coloumn Created columns by subsetting rows using condition filtering
+Calculated the measures of central tendencies and range for age coloumn.

+Created columns by subsetting rows using condition filtering.